chousheng/moviegold/README.md

 ## Seeding Database

 The MongoDB database will be seeded using the script in `db/seed.sh` and the data in `db/seed.json` when the database Docker volume is created.

+## CORS Error

+People doing full-stack development frequently run into the Cross-Origin Resource Sharing (CORS) error, a security check implemented by browsers when making frontend API requests to the backend.
+This project takes advantage of the proxy feature of Create React App to make the origin of API requests to the backend server look the same as the frontend app.
+Thus, the backend does not need to respond with `Access-Control-Allow-Origin: *` in the HTTP header, which is not recommended in production.

 ## Dev Container Configuration